amperity/ssh-ldap-pubkey/README.md

 copy all your public keys to `~/.ssh/authorized_keys` on every server you want to login to.
 And what if you someday change your keys?

-It’s a good practice to use some kind of a centralized user management, usually an LDAP server.
+It's a good practice to use some kind of a centralized user management, usually an LDAP server.
-There you have user’s login, uid, e-mail, … and password.
+There you have user's login, uid, e-mail, ... and password.
 What if we could also store public SSH keys on LDAP server?
-With this utility it’s easy as pie.
+With this utility it's easy as pie.

 Alternatives